"By Roxanne Nelson

 - Instruct the patient and caregiver to seal the pouch and to place both the empty bottle and the sealed pouch into the child-resistant storage container and discard in the trash.
 LAZANDA must be stored in the specially provided child-resistant container out of the reach of children until proper disposal is possible.

 - Instruct the patient and caregiver to wash their hands with soap and water immediately after handling the pouch.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Fentanyl citrate was not mutagenic in the in vitro Ames reverse mutation assay in S. typhimurium or E. coli, or the mouse lymphoma mutagenesis assay, and was not clastogenic in the in vivo mouse micronucleus assay.

 Fentanyl has been shown to impair fertility in rats at doses of 30 mcg/kg subcutaneously.
-Conversion to human equivalent doses indicates this is within the range of the human recommended dosing for Lazanda.
+Conversion to human equivalent doses indicates this is within the range of the human recommended dosing for LAZANDA.